-Eye injuries that are preventable are a major cause of vision loss in the United States.
+Preventable eye injuries are a major cause of vision loss in the United States.
 Eye injuries can occur at any time, and nearly 50% of all eye injuries occur in sports and recreation activities.
 It is imperative that children wear appropriate safety glasses during sporting activities as well as any activities in which the eye may be struck by a foreign object.
-If your child experiences a chemical injury, it is imperative that immediate irrigation with water is started.
-Any available sources appropriate, and the eye should be flushed at least ten minutes and urgent care sought immediately.
+If your child experiences a chemical injury, it is imperative to begin immediate irrigation with water.
+Any available sources are appropriate, and the eye should be flushed at least ten minutes and urgent care sought immediately.
 If a sharp object has struck the eye or there is fear that a small object, such as a BB, has penetrated the eye, seek immediate care at the nearest emergency room.
-It is important at first to cover the child’s eye and ensure that he or she refrains from rubbing the eye.
+It is important at to cover the child’s eye and ensure that he or she refrains from rubbing the eye.

 The material contained on this site is for informational purposes only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health care provider.